BancoMercante/bancomercante.github.io/index.md

 # The New Banking Rails

 Banco Mercante was founded to revolutionize merchant banking by leveraging cutting-edge blockchain technology and crypto assets.

 Our mission is to provide seamless and secure financial services for global trade and crypto transactions.

-Our value proposition strategy is based on achieving sustainable growth, building strong customer relationships, and maintaining solid compliance in a dynamic regulatory environment.
+And the value proposition strategy is based on achieving sustainable growth, building strong customer relationships, and maintaining solid compliance in a dynamic regulatory environment.

 # Posts & News: